-What To Watch Out For: Rules, Regulations & Reminders
+What to Watch out For: Rules, Regulations and Reminders

 If you’re wondering whether credit card points are considered taxable income, the answer is generally no. The IRS considers credit card rewards as a discount on your spending, rather than income.

-However, be aware a gift is taxable if it exceeds the annual gift exclusion amount—$15,000 for 2021.
-Gift tax is payable by the giver, but no tax is paid until gifts exceed the lifetime exclusion, which is $11.7 million for 2021.
+However, be aware a gift is taxable if it exceeds the annual gift exclusion amount—$15,000 for 2021 and $16,000 for 2022.
+Gift tax is payable by the giver, but no tax is paid until gifts exceed the lifetime exclusion, which is $11.7 million for 2021 and $12.06 million for 2022.
 Unless you've been sitting on points for quite some time, chances are you won't need to worry about paying gift tax on your points transfer.

-The annual exclusion for gift tax is per recipient, which means you can give up to $15,000, per year, to as many people as you like before the gift tax rules come into play.
+The annual exclusion for gift tax is per recipient, which means you can give up to $15,000, per year in 2021 and $16,000 in 2022, to as many people as you like before the gift tax rules come into play.